mweststrate/nscript/README.md

 Changes the current working directory. `dir` can be relative to the current working directory, or absolute.
 If dir starts with `~` it is interpreted as relative to the users home directory.
 If no dir is passed to the `cd` function, `cd` resets to directory in which the script originally started.

-#### shell.prompt(prompt)
+#### shell.prompt(prompt [, default])

 Aks the user for input.
 The function returns as soon as the user confirms his input with the return key.
+If a default value is provided, this value is returned if nothing is entered.
 For example:

 ```javascript
 module.exports = function(shell, rm, $0) {